LinXueyuanStdio/academic-mcp/README.md

 - [ ] CORE
 - [ ] Microsoft Academic

----

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ---

-Happy researching with `paper-search-mcp`!
+Happy researching with `academic-mcp`!
 If you encounter issues, open a GitHub issue.